HDFGroup/vol-async/docs/source/gettingstarted.rst

 Implicit mode
 =============

 This mode is only recommended for testing.
-The implicit mode allows an application to enable asynchronous I/O through setting the environemental variables :ref:`Set Environmental Variables` and without any major code change.
+The implicit mode allows an application to enable asynchronous I/O through setting the environmental variables :ref:`Set Environmental Variables` and without any major code change.
 By default, the HDF5 metadata operations are executed asynchronously, and the dataset operations are executed synchronously.

 .. note::
     Due to the limitations of the implicit mode, we highly recommend applications to use the explicit mode for the best I/O performance.